 RMIT research into an alternative water desalination and irrigation system based on clean thermal energy will be boosted thanks to a $132,000 grant from the Australia-India Strategic Research Fund.

-Parliamentary Secretary to the Minister for Industry and Science, Karen Andrews, recently announced the successful recipients of round eight of the AISRF at RMIT.
+Parliamentary Secretary to the Minister for Industry and Science, Karen Andrews, announced the successful recipients of round eight of the fund at RMIT today.

 Dr Abhijit Date was awarded the $132,000 grant for his research into a sustainable and economical fresh water management system that could be used in coastal areas of India and salt-affected farming land in Australia.